akaihola/ipython_pytest/README.rst

 - ipytest_
 - `Pytest issue #2268`_

+See also testbook_ for adding separate unit tests for a notebook.

 The motivation for the extension was to make it possible to demonstrate test-driven development using pytest in an IPython notebook driven presentation.